harshithb3304/traffic-processing-sdk/README.md

 - Local Kafka ports: 9092 (host) and 19092 (internal Docker network).
 - No credentials are required for this local setup.

+## Examples included

+- `examples/crow_echo_server/`: Minimal echo server wired with the SDK.
+This is what the Docker image runs by default.
+Hitting `/echo` captures request/response and sends to Kafka.
+- `examples/crow_consumer_demo/`: Same idea, but kept tiny to showcase SDK-only consumption; suitable as a reference to embed in your own Crow/Drogon/etc. projects.

 ## Testing

 ### Unit Tests